Arc'teryx Norvan SL Hoody Review

 The Norvan SL doesn't have built-in breathable mesh panels or zippered vents.
 Nevertheless, it breathes surprisingly well for its single-layer waterproof fabric.
 Through the years-long process of testing dozens of running jackets, our testers have spent countless hours inside hot, clammy running shells.
 Many designs just aren't breathable enough to shed perspiration and dissipate heat quickly enough to maintain a decent level of comfort inside.
 Despite the Norvan lacking mesh panels or underarm vents, we rarely experienced the miserable clammy/sticky feeling you get with fabrics with truly poor breathability.

 While the Norvan SL provides respectable breathability for such a high level of weather protection, it's not as breathable as many of the non-waterproof jackets we tested.
 Features were cut to make the jacket as light as possible, and those included the extensive venting that many other waterproof jackets employ.
-As is the case with any waterproof jacket, there is an expected trade-off between ultimate weather protection and top of the line breathability.
 While the Norvan is by no means stuffy, some breathability features (even if they cost some extra weight) would have gone a long way to improve the wearing experience.